AlecThomson/arrakis/README.md

 ## Acknowledging

-If you use SPICE-RACS in your research, please cite [Thomson et al. (in prep)](https://ui.adsabs.harvard.edu/abs/).
+If you use Arrakis in your research, please cite [Thomson et al. (in prep)](https://ui.adsabs.harvard.edu/abs/).

 ### 3rd party software